Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 A great confidence builder for kids and adults, the Island Rope Course allows you to face your fears and challenge yourself with the safety of a harness.

-There are two course options available, the Sky Tykes course is for anyone less than 48″ tall and allows parents to walk beside and encourage their harnessed child as they try the nine different elements.
+There are two different course options available.
+The Sky Tykes course is for anyone less than 48″ tall.
+Parents can walk beside and encourage their harnessed child as they try the nine different elements.

-Make sure that you try all of the elements first before you do the Quick Jump because even though there is no time limit when you are on the course, once you jump, your time on the course is over.
+Make sure that you try all of the elements first before you do the Quick Jump.
+There is no time limit when you are on the course, but once you jump, your time on the course is over.